 - The relative speedup of queries that require only portions of large data sets.
 In this case, the optimizer eliminates searching in partitions that do not have relevant information.

 - Faster data load

-- Faster deletion of old data limited to certain partitions, if they are no longer needed.
+- Faster deletion of old data limited to specific partitions if they are no longer needed.

 - Faster archival of rarely used or old data can be migrated to cheaper and slower storage media.

-Regarding the actual implementation, the main idea behind table partitioning is that we are going to create a “parent” table and a number of “children” tables that are the ones actually responsible for holding the data.
-The number of the children is not necessarily constant and can grow as time goes by.
+Regarding the actual implementation, the main idea behind table partitioning is that we are going to create a “parent” table and several “children” tables that are the ones responsible for holding the data.
+The number of children is not necessarily constant and can grow as time goes by.